bkamapantula/workshop-textbook-search/README.md

 1. What are embeddings?
 2. What are vector databases?
+3. What is Retrieval Augmented Generation (RAG)?
-3. Building a search engine
+4. Building a search engine
-4. Pick a textbook
+    - Select textbook (will be preselected)
-    - Create chunks from the book pages
+    - Create chunks from the book pages using LangChain text splitter utilities
     - Embed chunks in Chroma
     - Build a query service
+    - RAG to summarize the user question
     - Host with FastAPI, if time permits
-4. Troubleshooting
+5. Troubleshooting
-5. Q&A, Discussion
+6. Q&A, Discussion
-6. Appendix
+7. Appendix
     - Tooling
     - Python Ecosystem